Resources

 See Leveridge Live

-Leveridge is available to founding members at $997 per year for one advisor seat, limited to 50 advisors.
-The standard rate is $1,497 per year.
-All plans start with a 30-day free trial with full access and no credit card required.
+Leveridge is available to founding members at $997 per year for one advisor seat.
+The Founding Advisor rate closes August 31, 2026, after which the standard rate is $1,497 per year.
+All plans start with a 14-day free trial with full access and no credit card required.
 The trial begins with a 30-minute walkthrough so advisors see the tool with a real client portfolio before they commit.

 Book a walkthrough